ApimorLabs/Thinkrchive-Multiplatform/README.md

 <img alt="Twitter: rackadev" src="https://img.shields.io/twitter/follow/rackadev.svg?style=social" />
 </a>

 > An app showing all details for various Lenovo Thinkpad models.
-Made to try out Jepack Compose for Android.
+Made to try out Jetpack Compose for Android and Desktop.
-> This repo is a Mutliplatform version of the initial [Thinkrchive](https://github.com/racka98/ThinkRchive) which was Android-centric
+> This repo is a Multiplatform version of the initial [Thinkrchive](https://github.com/racka98/ThinkRchive) which was Android-centric

 ### ✨ Documentation